 If the person is in the middle or late stages of Alzheimer’s Disease, there may be significant changes in cognitive abilities.
 These changes can be hard to accept.
-Make sure visitors understand that changes in behavior and memory are caused by the disease and not the person.
+Make sure visitors understand that changes in behaviour and memory are caused by the disease and not the person.

 Discuss with family members in advance, so everyone understands what care responsibilities are required and make appropriate plans.

 If Christmas has always meant having 30 people over for a full hot lunch with all the trimmings, perhaps think about simplifying the plans.
-Invite less people, ask others to contribute or go out to a restaurant.
+Invite fewer people, ask others to contribute or go out to a restaurant.